Has the intimate, powerful experience of breastfeeding been compromised for you by the pain of cracked and bleeding nipples?

-Trust your mother’s intuition.
-If you feel something is wrong or that your cracked nipples may be a sign of something more serious, pay a visit to your doctor for some peace of mind.
+Trust your intuition.
+If you feel something is wrong or that your cracked nipples may signify something more serious, pay a visit to your doctor for some peace of mind.

 Breast and Nipple Hygiene

-Hygiene plays an important role in keeping your breasts and nipples healthy as you breastfeed.
-Clean your breasts and nipples with water and a gentle soap.
+Hygiene plays a vital role in keeping your breasts and nipples healthy as you breastfeed.
+Clean your breasts and nipples with water and gentle soap.
 Some moms find a massage benefits milk flow and can relieve tension in sore breasts.